SherlockPsy/Life/07_CALIBRATION_AND_COLLISION_MATRICES.md

 Interaction is not calculation.
 Interaction is not resolution.

-Interaction is the **collision of written evidence with an identity that rereads it**.
+Interaction is the **collision of written public evidence with an Agent that rereads it**.

 There are no meters.
 There are no intensities.
 There are no weights.

 Only text meets text.

+---

+## CORE ASSERTION

+> Interaction exists only when evidence is reread and answered with writing.

+Nothing else qualifies.

 ---